FirehoseCommunity/community.thefirehoseproject.com/README.md

 This blog is using Jekyll one of the most popular static site generation tools.
 To understand the broad strokes of Jekyll watch [Colin's Talk on Jekyll](http://community.thefirehoseproject.com/2015/07/16/colin-rubbert-talks-about-jekyll.html).

-If you need help with get the blog up and running on your system read this [post](https://medium.com/@ffarooq00/firehose-community-webpage-bc2f0908bbcf).
+If you need help with setting up the environment and how to start contributing check out this post with accompanying video to learn how.
+[How to Fork a Repo and Contribute](http://community.thefirehoseproject.com/2015/08/19/How-To-Fork-A-Repo-And-Contribute.html)

 ### Installation on a Vagrant Ubuntu Machine